gkulasik/grpc_assistant_server/README.md

 `./start_grpc_assistant_server.sh`

 Will start the Rails server and run migrations against the internal Sqlite3 DB.
-Access from localhost:3000 by default.
+Available at localhost:3000 by default.
 On first run the docker containers will be pulled.

 #### Stop the service